twalker/eggshell/relatedmodel.md

 ## random thoughts
 - stop worring about caching, first tackle relations
 - backbone collection.add disallow duplicates, use collection for storage!
 - Model.all is a good idea for storage, combine it with using a generic collection? beware of URL!
 - use requirejs path to models/collections to avoid circular references

 - super model, looks, well, pretty super.
+- model registry is pretty cool: https://github.com/rhysbrettbowen/Backbone.ModelRegistry